 Another driver who has signed is Max Verstappen, it looked like he may have gone to either Ferrari or Mercedes but that rumour has now been put to bed as he is going to be a Red Bull for at least another year.

-The Mexican GP may give Hamilton cause for concern as it’s a track that really benefits a strong aero package and the Mercedes has struggled in this area throughout the season.
+The Mexican GP may give Hamilton cause for concern as it’s a track that tends to benefit a strong aero package and Mercedes has struggled in this area at the moment.
 Hamilton will be very cautious to ensure he take the title in Mexico so don’t be surprised to see Ferrari and Red Bull give the Brit a hard time.